Formula 1

 Daniel Ricciardo (McLaren) – £12.4m ($15m)

-The veteran Australian is joint-fourth top earner but his McLaren contract has been terminated a year early, and he won’t be on the grid in 2023.
+The experienced Australian is a joint fourth-highest earner but his contract with McLaren has been terminated ahead of schedule and he will not be racing in 2023.

 Lando Norris (McLaren) – £12.4m ($15m)

-The highly-rated British starlet penned a longterm deal with McLaren and is one of the sport’s brightest hopes.
+The highly regarded British young driver signed a long-term contract with McLaren and is considered one of the brightest prospects in the sport.

 Charles Leclerc (Ferrari) – £9.9m ($12m)